Team766/OI-2015/README.md

 <strong>Macro buttons:</strong>

-There will be four buttons used to initiate routines during the teleoperated period of a match.
+There will be five buttons used to initiate routines during the teleoperated period of a match.
 These will also be used to select autonomous routines.